aws-samples/amazon-honeycode-connect-integration-sample/docs/README.md

 change text files, navigate the AWS console.

 Prerequisites for this lab:
-- Amazon Honeycode account - If you don’t have one already, [create a new Honeycode account](https://www.honeycode.aws) and login to your Honeycode account.
+- Amazon Honeycode account - where you will instantiate and use a template.
+  - If you don’t have one already, [create a new Honeycode account](https://www.honeycode.aws) and login to your Honeycode account.
 To get started with Honeycode API you need to [link your Honeycode team with your AWS Account](https://honeycodecommunity.aws/t/connecting-honeycode-to-an-aws-account/98)
-- Amazon Connect - where you will import a new Contact flow and claim a phone number to test the integration.
+- Amazon Connect virtual contact center instance - where you will import a new Contact flow to test the integration.
+  - If you don’t have one already, [follow the instructions here](https://ai-services.go-aws.com/40_connect-transcribe/20_connect.html) (up to and including claim a phone number)
-- AWS Cloud9 IDE - where you will download this repository and execute a few CDK commands.
-These commands will automatically setup all the necessary Lambda functions, DynamoDB table, and permissions.
+- [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/) - where you will download this repository and execute a few CDK commands.
+These commands will automatically setup all the necessary AWS resources and permissions.
+  - This may take a few minutes to complete.
+Following is the recommended configuration for this lab:
+      * Name: Honeycode Connect Lab
+      * Environment type: Create a new EC2 instance for environment (direct access)
+      * Instance type: t2.micro (1 GiB RAM + 1 vCPU)
+      * Platform: Amazon Linux 2 (recommended)
+      * Cost-saving setting: After 30 minutes (default)

+  > Note: If you’d like to use your own machine for deploying this code, you can do so by following the instructions to [install and configure AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites)

 - AWS Console - where you will be looking at DynamoDB tables, set permissions for Connect to access Lambda functions.
 - Permissions - you will need Developer level permissions, specifically to setup